Shree-Gillorkar/Shree-Gillorkar/README.md

 - 👋 Hi, I’m Shree-Gillorkar.
 - 👀 I’m interested in Coding.
 - 📚 I'm currently pursuing a B.Tech degree at Bajaj Institute of Technology, Wardha.
+- 💻 I'm currently working as an intern in Persistent Systems.
 - 🌱 I’m skilled in C, C++, Python, HTML, CSS, JavaScript, Data Structure, Web Devlopment DAA & Java.
 - 💞️ I’m looking to collaborate on projects which will enhance my skills.
 - 📫 Contact - shreegillorkar02@gmail.com